manofgod747/Philosophy/README.md

 Most minds are split in childhood

-But the pains of the split remains
+But the pains of the splits remains

 For the split to mend

 The mind wants to see

+Knowledge is remembering